Planning to spend 4 days in Stockholm? Read on for all the things you should do, see, and eat!

 In my opinion, summer is the best time to go, with sunny days and mild temperatures.
 You also can’t go wrong with those extra hours of daylight – during my 4 days in Stockholm in late May, sunrise was at 3:45 am and sunset was at 9:40 pm.
 I loved the extra daylight, as I felt that it gave me extra time to explore and wander around the city thought.
 Be warned, though – that daylight had me up before 5am every morning, especially because I was also jet lagged!

-Being from California, I have no idea what a real winter is and don’t think I would be able to handle a winter in Stockholm.
+As I mentioned earlier, winters are cold with short days.
 Some attractions are closed in the winter.
 The days are also short – in January the sun doesn’t rise until almost 9am, and sets before 3pm.

-However, the city transforms into a magical winter wonderland under the snow and there are many holiday events and markets throughout the city – a unique way to see Stockholm!
-I have seen many photos of Stockholm in the winter all over Instagram, and it definitely looks like a magical, fairy tale winter wonderland.
+However, the city transforms into a magical winter wonderland under the snow and there are many holiday events and markets throughout the city.
+It’s such a unique way to see Stockholm!
+I have seen many photos of Stockholm in the winter all over Instagram, and it definitely looks like a magical, fairy tale winter wonderland (sort of like Munich, Prague, or Quebec City in winter).

 Getting to Stockholm